 B's design features a large, central heading of Interdependent Community Hub, the name for B's hypothetical organisation.
 The central heading communicates B's intent of reconceptualising education.
 The size, colouring, shadowing and orientation of the title work together to emphasise this intention.
 The text is horizontal, although the word 'Hub' is offset on an angle, pointing slightly up towards the top right.
 The text is in blue and pale yellow, colours which soften the quasi-military effect of the stencilled lettering.
 A shadow effect helps the lettering stand out.
 The section headings use the same font but in white.
 The body text and references are also white, although the heading References is in pale yellow.
 The background for the text is a photograph of a brick wall which appears to be more brightly lit in the centre and darker towards the edges, as though a spotlight is shining on the middle of the poster.
 The main text is in Helvetica font, arranged in blocks, the pattern of which echoes the bricks beneath.
 The elements in this ensemble (Jewitt, 2013) are orchestrated to attain particular effects; the manner of this orchestration is characterised by mobility, as I shall now go on to demonstrate.

 B values the mobile, haptic materiality of his smartphone in making meaning; he spoke of the affective importance of manipulating the text by feeling the screen, tapping, swiping, pinching and so on.
 This embodiment (Davies, 2014; Ehret & Hollet, 2014), or evidence of the “sensuous constitution of humans and objects” (Urry, 2007 p.9) enables him to achieve the desired effects very quickly using a combination of apps to dictate, type, copy-and-paste and edit text and images from various sources.
-The way these apps sync automatically across all of his devices highlights the importance of mobility of technology and of himself as a learner in shaping B's literacy practices:
+The way these apps sync automatically across all of his devices highlights the importance of mobility of technology, learning, and of himself as a learner in shaping B's literacy practices: he works in multiple locations including the lecture theatre, Library, on public transport and at home:

-B...I decided to put together a document on it and I would highlight different areas on my Mac if I was sitting down at a desk but if I was on the bus or if I was in the lecture I was able to copy and paste it...even over wireless do it just open it...
+B...I decided to put together a document on it and I would highlight different areas … if I was on the bus or if I was in the lecture I was able to copy and paste it...even over wireless do it just open it...

 Interviewer: Sorry can I just interrupt you for a second so does that mean that in a lecture you might actually be doing something on your phone that later comes into the finished article?
 You might actually be working on your assessments in the lecture?

-B: Always yeah...because I hate the idea of thinking I'm going to work between three and four on this project so I sit down in front of a desk I open my computer and then I work...I think that real learning is continuous and you're sort of constantly chewing over ideas...
+B: Always yeah...because I hate the idea of thinking I'm going to work between three and four on this project so I sit down in front of a desk I open my computer and then I work...

 Interviewer: So do you never have a time where you sit and do nothing but work on an assignment for a focused period?